Purdue-FYE/engr-13100-2026-fall/source/quizzes/Excel Question Banks/Spreadsheet Foundations/Charting/chart-formatting-1.md

 Your team of biologial engineers collected data on the climate that 100 carniverous plants live in.
 You want to know about the relationship between the mean monthly temperature and the elevation where the plants grow.

-You downloaded the data $^1$ in Excel.
+You downloaded the data $^1$ to Excel.
 Here are the first 5 rows:

 ![Two column data set](chart-formatting-1-data.png)

-Your teammate started a chart with the data.
+Your teammate plotted the data in Excel, shown below.

 ![Preliminary chart](chart-formatting-1-chart.png)